 Tattoos are very painful for some people, while others may experience less pain.
-Tattoos can also hurt more on certain body parts.
+Tattoos may also hurt more on certain body parts, such as the head and knees.

 For a permanent tattoo, the tattoo artist will inject tattoo ink, which contains tiny colorful particles, into the dermis layer of the skin.
 The microneedle injections of ink into the skin can cause a burning or stinging sensation during the tattoo procedure.